Historic Downtown Walking Tour

 The Historic Downtown Farmville Walking Tour is a self-guided walking tour of the Farmville Historic District.
 Spend a leisurely afternoon experiencing Farmville's history and unique architecture.

-1. Appomattox River Warehouses, Mill & First Streets
+1. Appomattox River Warehouses, Mill and First Streets

 2. The Whitfield Building, 308 North Main Street

 Constructed in the early 1860s, this is the oldest storefront building still in its original form in Farmville.
 The building was designed from noted architect Asher Benjamin's early 19th century books on architecture.
 Of interest is the Greek Key over the windows on the second floor.

 3. The Davidson Building, 229 North Main Street

 Recently restored to its original storefront, this building's Beaux-Arts style architecture and original pressed tin ceiling make it a unique example of 19th-century architecture.

 4. The Doyne Building, 144 North Main Street